- Strengths & Weaknesses

 Client-side doesn’t mean local, though.
 Because Passwork is based in your browser, that’s where you store your master password.
 It’s encrypted, of course, but it’s still something to note.
 Storing your encrypted master password in your browser doesn’t inherently make it more vulnerable (local storage could pose issues, too), but it’s something to keep an eye on.

 In short, Passwork looks secure, at least from what we can tell based on its security writeup.
 There aren’t any data breaches on record, and Passwork is utilizing the latest in encryption.
 That said, we would’ve liked to see more authentication options, particularly with the Cloud version.

 Specifically, we would’ve liked to have multi-factor options.
 Passwork supports one of the best two-factor authentication apps, Google Authenticator, but that’s it.

 More modern authentication options, including YubiKey and biometric authentication, are necessary for a business password manager.
 Considering how much Passwork focuses on other areas, it’s disappointing to see it fall short here.

-Passwork has a lot of hands-on support, but only if you’re flipping a hefty bill.
-Direct support is a feature hidden behind Passwork’s more expensive tiers, with only a lonely Facebook Messenger option for all other inquiries.
+Passwork has a lot of hands-on support that’s available on all of its plans.
+That said, its support features are pretty basic, with only a lonely Facebook Messenger option for all other inquiries.
 That wouldn’t be a problem if there were a lot of self-help resources, but unfortunately there aren’t.